Table of Contents

 c.
 Listening to Your Gut

 Another way to develop self-awareness is to listen to your gut.
-Your gut is your intuition or your inner voice, and it can often tell you when something is not right.
+Your gut is your intuition or inner voice, and it can often tell you when something is not right.

 If you feel uneasy or uncomfortable in a relationship, it is essential to listen to your gut and trust your instincts.
 Have confidence in yourself so that you don’t ignore your intuition.